Practical Algorithms and Data Structures

 This book is a practical—and, we hope, entertaining—introduction to some of the most important algorithms and data structures in computer science.

-Many software engineers are skeptical that this subject matter is useful; our best explanation for such skepticism is that those engineers never encountered these topics in a way that encouraged deep understanding.
-Perhaps they were unfortunate enough to participate in a computer science program that encouraged rote memorization or subjected themselves to such an experience for the sake of succeeding at technical interviews.
-Or perhaps they became adequate programmers without having encountered the content at all and presume that they have reached the limits of their capabilities.
+Our best explanation for such skepticism is that those engineers never encountered these topics in a way that encouraged deep understanding.
+Perhaps they were unfortunate enough to participate in a computer science program that encouraged rote memorization, or subjected themselves to such an experience for the sake of succeeding at technical interviews.
+Or perhaps they became adequate programmers without having encountered the content at all and presume that they’ve reached the limits of their capabilities.